Reading

 - My Fellow Prisoners by Mikhail Khodorkovsky

-- Pimp by Iceberg Slim – The Naval line about the real wins in life coming from long term games that compound your ability and intelligence.
+- Pimp by Iceberg Slim – Drives home the idea that the real wins in life come from long term games that compound your ability and intelligence.
 Short term games?
 Legal or not, respectable or not, high status or not, the result: “slick but not smart.”

 “I had spent more than half a lifetime in a worthless, dangerous profession.
 If I had stayed in school, in eight years of study I could have been an M.D. or lawyer.
 Now here I was, slick but not smart, in a cell.”